Policy Statement

 Serving of Alcohol

-It is the responsibility of the USI event planner to arrange for alcoholic beverage service with the caterer at least three weeks in advance of the event.
+It is the responsibility of the assigned USI Special Events and Scheduling event planner to arrange for alcoholic beverage service with Sodexo at least three weeks in advance of the event.
+For sponsored events held on University-owned or -leased properties outside of 8600 University Boulevard, it is the responsibility of the financial manager to arrange for alcoholic beverage service with the off-campus caterer.

 Neither University staff nor the guest will be permitted to provide beverages, serve beverages, or in any way handle beverage service.
 All persons engaged in the service of alcohol must be agents of the licensed caterer.